argentsea/docfx/tutorials/Querying/fetching.md

 > [!WARNING]
 > When working with output parameters in standard ADO.NET, you may habitually maintain a variable reference to any output parameters you created before adding it to the collection.
 This makes it easy to get the output parameter value after the query is executed.
-> This approach will not work with sharded data, because ArgentSea will *copy* the parameter set before executing the stored procedure/function.
+> This approach will not work with sharded data, because ArgentSea will *copy* the parameter set before executing the query.
 Any referenced output parameters will *not* contain a data result.

 ### Optional ShardSet Argument: (IEnumerable&lt;ShardParameterValue&lt;TShard&gt;&gt;) shardParameterValues